paulrougieux/biotrade/paper/paper.md

 # Conclusion

-The biotrade package is a download and data preparation tool for agriculture and forestry production and trade data.
-It enforces a naming convention on variables to make sure comparable variable names are used across sources.
-As the source APIs regularly change their access mechanisms every few years, the goal of the package maintainers is to abstract away those changes and provide a unified method to update data, that should as much as possible continue to work with future updates.
+The `biotrade` package is a download and preparation tool for agriculture and forestry production and trade data.
+It enforces a naming convention on variables to make sure comparable variable names are used across data sources.
+As source APIs tend to change their access mechanisms every few years; the goal of the package maintainers is to abstract away those changes and provide a unified method to update data, that should continue to work with future updates.
 The package provides convenient methods to store intermediate results and to select data.
 We encourage users to install the `biotrade` package, to test it and to send feedback through the [issues page](https://gitlab.com/bioeconomy/forobs/biotrade/-/issues).